stdcout42/nao-move/docs/raw_logbook.md

 1. created a small voice-recognition [here](https://teachablemachine.withgoogle.com/models/YvewNdQBL/)
 2. After some dependency circulation problems, and switching between distributions, was able to save it to a kerasmodel to load in python
 3. It's becoming a little bit hard to actually find my way around the teachable model as it only provides the model and no instructions how to actually work with this model.
 I will now attempt to create my own model (tensorflow).
 4. Seemed overkill and overly complicated.
-Seems like the libraryu speech\_recognition might is the easier way out.
+Seems like the library speech\_recognition might is the easier way out.

+## April 11th
+1. Trying pocketsphinx for word recognition
+2. New API available: vosk
+3. Got the new voice commands working with the feedback topic

+## April 12th
+1. Focus will be on getting gestures working.
+Available are a few models for predicting hand gestures.
+The feedback to the robot arm is not implemented.
+The models are in notebook form.
+I will examine these first.
+The capturing image script will come in handy.